HackerHarry/mffbashbot/README.md

 This bot would not have seen the light of day without the superb work of<br>
 [@Bastian Kanaan](https://github.com/BastianKanaan).
 His 'Adviser' and 'Automaton' have been working for many gamers<br>
 reliably.
 Inspired by Bastian's Automaton, i started developing this bot.
 His<br>
-Adviser is still a loyal comapanion to me.
+Adviser is still a loyal comapanion to me.<br>
+'Adviser' and 'Automaton' are being developed by [@linus--tux](https://github.com/linus--tux) these days.

 All the info you might need, can be found in the [mffbashbot wiki](https://github.com/HackerHarry/mffbashbot/wiki).